RolandCsibrei/babylonjs-vite-boilerplate/README.md

 This is a BabylonJS + vite minimal boilerplate for development and production to work with **typescript**.
 It starts faster than webpack and allow debugging from vscode.

+This version has ES6 style imports and code (no var), no npm package vulnerabilities and removed obvious comments.

 ## instructions

 - clone or download the repo